 A: Single Table $100, Double Table $200 (very limited number).

 Convention badges must be purchased separately for all members of you and your group.
-Weekend pre-registration passes are $55 per person for 2020.
+Weekend pre-registration passes are $55 per person.

 Q: Does power cost extra?